KevinAst/MyWeb/FireWithin/start.md

 the time)_, I will extract that diagram and make it available as one of the resources of this site.

-These diagrams are typically pretty big, and may not be readable when restricted by the browser window.
+These diagrams are typically fairly large, and may not be readable when restricted by the browser window.
 As a result, I have added the following features:

 - You can "hover over the diagram" with your mouse, and it will